Japan’s PM Shinzo Abe resigns, clearing way for successor

 Abe, Japan’s longest-serving prime minister, announced last month that he was stepping down because of health problems.

 “I devoted my body and soul for the economic recovery and diplomacy to protect Japan’s national interest every single day since we returned to power,” Abe told reporters at the prime minister’s office before heading into his final Cabinet meeting.
+“During this time, I was able to tackle various challenges together with the people, and I’m proud of myself.”

-He said his health is improving and thanked the people for their support, and asked them to support his successor.
+He said his health is improving thanks to treatment and that he, as a lawmaker, will support his successor-to-be, Yosihide Suga, from now on.
+He also thanked the people for their understanding and strong support for the upcoming leadership under Suga.

-Chief Cabinet Secretary Yoshihide Suga, long seen as Abe’s right-hand man, was chosen Monday as the new head of the governing Liberal Democratic Party, virtually guaranteeing his election as prime minister in a parliamentary vote Wednesday because of the party’s majority.
+Suga, chief Cabinet secretary for Abe’s government and long seen as his right-hand man, was chosen Monday as the new head of the governing Liberal Democratic Party, virtually guaranteeing his election as prime minister in a parliamentary vote Wednesday because of the party’s majority.

 Suga, a self-made politician and the son of a strawberry grower in the northern prefecture of Akita, has stressed his background in promising to serve the interests of ordinary people and rural communities.